phillipclapham/neuroweaver/README.md

 5. **Ethical Anchoring:** Embedding ethical considerations in the prompt helps mitigate potential biases or oversight in AI-generated content.
 This is explicitly stated in points 7 and 11.

 By using this prompt, you're not just getting better responses—you're establishing a more sophisticated human-AI collaboration paradigm that respects the unique strengths and limitations of both participants.

-## Comprehensive Prompt Engineering Guide: Integrating the Neuroweaver Framework

-### Introduction

-Prompt engineering is the art and science of crafting effective instructions for AI systems to generate desired outputs.
-As AI becomes increasingly integrated into various aspects of work and creativity, the ability to communicate effectively with these systems becomes crucial.
-This guide explores various techniques and best practices for prompt engineering, integrating the principles of the Neuroweaver framework to enhance human-AI collaboration.

-The Neuroweaver framework offers a sophisticated approach to AI interaction, emphasizing adaptability, interdisciplinary thinking, and ethical considerations.
-By combining traditional prompt engineering techniques with Neuroweaver principles, we can unlock more nuanced, creative, and responsible AI outputs.

 ### Core Principles of Effective Prompt Engineering